Intra-Muscular Stimulation (IMS) is a system for diagnosing and treating chronic neuropathic induced pain, or nerve-related pain.

 IMS is essentially designed to decrease nerve root impingements by decreasing surround muscle spasms that put pressure on the nerve.
 This helps reduce joint compression and return joints to a normal state of alignment.

-Inserting the very fine gauge IMS needles through the skin and into tight muscle bands involves no pain, however penetration of supersensitive muscle tissue will evoke a deep, dull aching sensation.
+Inserting the very fine gauge IMS needles through the skin and into tight muscle bands involves no pain, however penetration of supersensitive muscle tissue will evoke a deep, dull aching sensation and often will cause a reflex in the muscle where it twitches or grabs around the needle for a few seconds.

 The number of treatments required depends on each individual and the condition being treated.